0

 |

 Large airy umbels of violet flowers on 80 cm stem.
 The centre of flower umbel (pedicels) light green or purple.
 Very well growing, beautiful form from Agalik valley near Samarkand, Seravschan mnt. range, Uzbekistan.
+Excellent cut flower both in blooming time and in seeds.

 |